dev-cetera/df_generate_dart_models/README.md

 ## Summary

-A tool to generate index/exports files for all Dart files in a directory.
+A tool for generating data models and classes from annotations, offering greater flexibility than json_serializable or freezed.
+It supports generating classes from template files for enhanced customization, ensures stronger type safety, and includes intelligent conversion mechanisms.

 ## Usage Instructions

-1. You do not need to add this package to your pubspec.yaml file.
+1. There’s no need to add this package to your `pubspec.yaml`.
 2. Activate the tool by running: `dart pub global activate df_generate_dart_models`.
-3. Navigate to a folder in your project using the terminal (Tip: If you're using VS Code, you can right-click on a folder and select `"Open in Integrated Terminal"`).
+3. Open your terminal and navigate to a folder in your project (Pro Tip: In VS Code, right-click a folder and select "Open in Integrated Terminal").
-4. Run `genmdl` to generate models for the annotation `@GenerateDartModels` in the current directory `.`.
+4. Run `dfmdl` to generate models for the `@GenerateDartModels` annotation in the current directory `.`.
+5. Alternatively, run `dfmdl:basic` to generate a simple model with basic `fromJson` and `toJson`methods.

 ## Contributing and Discussions